joseconti/simple-contact/Documents.md

 2. On submission, WordPress routes the request through the `admin_post` endpoints.
 3. `Simple_Contact_Form_Handler` validates nonce, sanitizes input, and confirms email validity.
 4. Valid submissions are inserted into `{prefix}sc_contacts` with the visitor IP and user agent when present.
 5. Notification emails are sent to the site administrator.
-Filters allow customization of recipient, subject, and headers.
+Filters allow customization of recipient, subject, headers, and the composed message body.
 6. Users are redirected back to the originating page with `sc_status` and, on failure, `sc_error` query parameters.
 Successful submissions also append an `sc_token` that references a short-lived transient containing the sanitized payload.
 7. The front-end renderer consumes the token, deletes the transient, and passes the payload (name, email, created_at, consent_ip, user_agent, insert_id) into the `sc_success_message` filter before escaping the message for display.